Spring/summer 18 was one to remember, but we’re expecting even bigger things for autumn/winter 18...

-With London’s show schedule experiencing a shake up (yes, it’s finally been released!), a new show home (so long, car park) and some shiny new designers added to the calendar, we’ve rounded up everything you need to know about London Fashion Week A/W18 and highlighted our favourite moments from the last few seasons!
+With a load of schedule shake-ups and some shiny new designers added to the calendar, we’ve rounded up everything you need to know about London Fashion Week A/W18 and highlighted our favourite moments from the last few seasons!

 Everything You Need To Know: